vicalloy/outline-docker-compose/README.md

 ### scripts/config.sh

 ```
-# The url used to vist the web site.
+# The url used to vist this web site.
 # The url should be accessible in host machine and docker container(Can't be localhost or 127.0.0.1).
 URL=http://192.168.x.x:8888
 # The default interface language.
 See translate.getoutline.com for a list of